Biomedical & Healthcare ANSYS Fluent Training Package, 10 Practical Exercises for ADVANCED Users

 CORONAVIRUS (Biomedical)

-In the project number 2, based on the CFD method, an attempt has been made to simulate the respiration of viral air from the mouths of several patients carrying coronavirus in the aircraft.
+In project number 2, based on the CFD method, an attempt has been made to simulate the respiration of viral air from the mouths of several patients carrying coronavirus in the aircraft.
 This model includes a computational domain in the form of an airplane and seats inside it, on each of which a passenger is modeled.
 For each of these passengers, a surface is defined as the mouth as the source of respiration and transmission of the coronavirus.
 In practical exercise number 3, an attempt has been made to simulate the respiration of viral air from the mouth of sick coronavirus carrier students in the classroom.
 This model includes a computational domain in the form of a classroom and chairs inside which a student is modeled on each of the chairs.
-For each of these students, a surface is defined as the mouth as the source of the virus’s respiration and transmission.
+For each student, a surface is defined as the mouth as the source of the virus’s respiration and transmission.

 Training number 4 simulated the release of coronavirus particles from the patient’s mouth during coughing in the open air.
-This model involves a human placed in a cube-shaped computational domain as open air, and the human mouth is distinguished as a source of virus transmission.
+This model involves a human placed in a cube-shaped computational domain in the open air, and the human mouth is distinguished as a source of virus transmission.
 To simulate this model, a discrete phase model (DPM) must be used.
 In project number 5, human cough virus particles in the coffee shop have been simulated using two-way DPM.
 According to this definition of injection, human cough virus particles are physically expelled from the patient’s mouth by water droplets evaporating in space.
-These virus droplets have a temperature of 310 K, a velocity of 31.85 m.s-1, and a mass flow of 0.018 kg.s-1, which are emitted at intervals of 0s to 0.1s.
+These virus droplets have a temperature of 310 K, a velocity of 31.85 m.s-1, and a mass flow of 0.018 kg.s-1, emitted at intervals of 0s to 0.1s.

 In project number 6, based on the CFD method, an attempt has been made to simulate the coronavirus particles dispersion from the carrier patient sneeze inside an elevator cabin.
-This model includes a computational domain in the form of an elevator cabin in which two humans are modeled; One of them is considered as a coronavirus patient who coughs or sneezes and the other person is considered as a person who is at a certain distance from the patient and is exposed to the coronavirus particles (Social Distance).
+This model includes a computational domain in the form of an elevator cabin in which two humans are modeled; One of them is considered a coronavirus patient who coughs or sneezes and the other person is considered a person who is at a certain distance from the patient and is exposed to the coronavirus particles (Social Distance).
 In project number 7, based on the CFD method, an attempt has been made to simulate the release of virus particles from the mouth of a corona carrier patient inside a car.
 The purpose of this study is to investigate the diffusion power of virus particles inside the car interior.
 For the present simulation, the discrete phase model (DPM) is used.

 Blood Flow (Biomedical)